-Vice President, Nursing and Patient Care Services, Central Maine Medical Center
+Senior Vice President of Nursing and Patient Care Services, Central Maine Healthcare Chief Nursing Officer

 Kris Chaisson, BSN, MS, RN, CCRN, is vice president of nursing and patient care services at Central Maine Medical Center.
 In this role, she is responsible for the hospital’s nursing operations in acute care, emergency and perioperative services as well as for laboratory services and LifeFlight.